 The Kukui Trail is one of the most beautiful hikes in Waimea Canyon.
-However, with 700 meters of elevation gain over 7 km, it is very steep and sweaty.
-You will be rewarded with sensational views of the canyon, numerous wild mountain goats and a refreshing swim in the Waimea River, which meanders through the canyon valley.
+However, with 700 meters of elevation gain over 7 km, it is very steep and strenuous.
+You will be rewarded with sensational views of the canyon, numerous wild mountain goats and a refreshing swim in the Waimea River, which meanders through the valley.
 It starts at Milemarker 9 toward Kokee State Park.
 Roadside signs point to the Iliau Nature Loop and Kukui Trail.

 We walk a short distance uphill from the road and start there with the Iliau Nature Loop, which forks into two directions right at the beginning.
 Both paths lead to the turnoff to the Kukui Trail after a few minutes.
 We take the shorter trail to the right and pass numerous Iliau plants on the plateau.
 This plant is unique to Kauai, it blooms only once and is related to the "silver sword" that grows in Haleakala Crater on Maui.